yzf750/The-Quaker-Deliverance/README.md

 -----------------
 - Select "Skill"
 - Add any "Extra CLI Args" such as -heapsize , -startwindowed.
 CLI Args are saved on a per Mod basis.
-- Double click Mod or Map to launch.
+- Double click Mod or Map to launch. (or press "Enter")
 - Click Mod, click map, then click LAUNCH.